 Embedded technology attracting car thieves

 Another threat related to embedded technology is theft.
 Many cars are equipped with factory built-in entertainment and navigation systems.
 While these expensive gadgets improve the driving experience and comfort, they also attract car thieves.
 At rapid pace, organized crime is finding its way into modern cars.
 Not only luxury vehicles are a target: less expensive models are also filled with saleable gear, such as airbags and entertainment kits.
-While theft damage to the car may appear to be a minimal claim, a single repair can easily add up to an amount somewhere between EUR 4.000,- and 8.000,-.
+While theft damage to the car may appear to be a minimal claim, a single repair can easily add up to an amount somewhere between $4.000,- and $8.000,-.
 This imposes large financial burdens on insurance companies.

 Higher loss ratio motor insurers

-Several of these findings are based on a study in The Netherlands by European claims specialist CED.
-The average amount that motor insurers spend on claims and overhead, per euro of written premium, is EUR 1.09,- This gap in profitability leads to combined ratios over 100%.
+Several of these findings are based on a study in by European claims specialist CED.
+The average amount that motor insurers spend on claims and overhead, per dollar of written premium, is $1.20,- This gap in profitability leads to combined ratios over 100%.
 And because the motor insurance market is highly competitive, there is barely room to charge these costs to policy holders.
 Losses are increasing, while the number of filed claims is decreasing.
 CED points out that policy holders are showing safer driving behavior than before, but when an accident occurs the damage is greater.
 Statistics show that the number of motor claims has declined by 28% over the past five years.
 However, over the same period of time the average claims amount has risen by 15%.
 This is a huge concern to motor insurers.

 Straight-through processing as a solution